Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/restore-original-bindings.md

 # Restore original bindings

-You can remove Binding overrides and thus restore defaults by using [`RemoveBindingOverride`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions) or [`RemoveAllBindingOverrides`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions).
+To remove binding overrides and restore defaults, use [`RemoveBindingOverride`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions) or [`RemoveAllBindingOverrides`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions).

 ```CSharp
 // Remove binding overrides from the first binding of the "fire" action.